mukaiizawa/Paren/man/man7/lang.md

 ### Lists
 A cons is a data structure with two components called car and cdr.

-All cdrs refer to nil or cons.
+All cdrs refer to `nil` or cons.

 A list is the entire cons that can be traced from a cons.

 The entire car is called a list element.

-A list without elements is called an empty list and is represented by symbol nil.
+A list without elements is called an empty list and is represented by symbol `nil`.

 ### Atom
 An atom is the following data types.